-Guest Post: Jamie Little is the Salesforce Administrator at Childhaven.
+Guest Post: Mikayla (Jamie) Little is the Salesforce Administrator at Childhaven.
 Childhaven uses Salesforce to track program management, program enrollment, behavioral assessments, case management, and individual treatment plans.
 In this guest blog post, she shares how Childhaven uses Salesforce automation tools for attendance tracking.

 Childhaven is a child welfare agency that provides classroom-based therapeutic services to young children who have experienced abuse and neglect.
 Bigger Boat Consulting helped Childhaven implement Salesforce to track case management from a child’s enrollment to completion of the program.

 A key part of Childhaven’s work is our intensive therapeutic day program.
 In this program, Therapeutic Classroom Teachers (TCTs) work closely with children on individual and group activities, which are designed to support the children in meeting developmental goals.

 Therapeutic Classroom Teachers needed a way to create attendance quickly so they could allocate their time where it matters most, in the classroom.
 In addition, Childhaven sought a more efficient way to create attendance, to improve the following: tracking a child’s progress in the program, meeting contract requirements, and submitting accurate data for monthly attendance billing.
 Prior to Salesforce, teachers were creating attendance records manually for each child enrolled in their classroom.
 Teachers may have up to ten children enrolled in their class, which made creating attendance time-consuming.